 For the fans of Chris Hemsworth and Michael Shannon, as well as for the war-movie aficionados, ’12 Strong’ brings forth an intense premise and a whole bunch of power-packed performances.
-Rated “R” for the intense violence and profanity throughout, ’12 Strong’ is based on a novel “Horse Soldiers” and is the real-life account of 12 horse-mounted soldiers who, in the aftermath of 9/11, were sent to Afghanistan in a special assignment under the codename ODA 595.
-While the plot is straightforward, the visuals are surprisingly gritty and so is the action which is breathtaking at the outset. ’12 Strong’ although was panned for having repetitive scenes and unnecessary drift from the main story, it still stands out as one of the best narratives set in the 9/11 aftermath.
+Rated “R” for the intense violence and profanity throughout, ’12 Strong’ is based on the novel “Horse Soldiers.”
+It is the real-life account of 12 horse-mounted soldiers who, in the aftermath of 9/11, were sent to Afghanistan in a special assignment under the codename ODA 595.
+While the plot is straightforward, the visuals are surprisingly gritty, and so is the action which is breathtaking at the outset.
+Although ’12 Strong’ was panned for having repetitive scenes and unnecessarily drifting from the central plot, it still stands out as one of the best narratives set in the 9/11 aftermath.

 Read More: Best TV Show Sex Scenes of 2017

 The sixth installment of the “Predator” series that commenced back in 1987, ‘The Predator’, as the name suggests, revolves around a captive predator which sets itself loose, along with a few Government officials who’ve been tracking it.
 The predator ship which they arrived on has new-age tech which humans don’t know about.
 As the movie progresses, the group of humans eventually succeed in driving off and killing one.
 The violence and gore are bloody and intense, along with some very risque sexual innuendos.
 ‘The Predator’ received mixed reviews; while some critics recommended it, others called it “hollow” and “mostly repetitive.”
 Watch it if you can.